usarral/butler-cli/README.md

 If you find a bug or have suggestions, please:

-1. Check if a similar issue exists in [GitHub Issues](https://github.com/usarral/butler-cli/issues)
+1. Check if a similar issue exists in [GitHub Issues](https://github.com/usarral/butler-ci-cli/issues)
 2. Check the [FAQ](docs/FAQ.md)
 3. Create a new issue with:
    - Problem description
    - Steps to reproduce
-   - Butler CLI version (`butler-cli --version`)
+   - Butler CI CLI version (`butler-ci-cli --version`)
    - Node.js version (`node --version`)
    - Operating system
    - Error logs (if applicable)